BUUPE/Governing-Documents/Bylaws.md

 | Recruitment Event | True   | 2 |

 1. If a member does not meet the active member requirements, they will be considered inactive.
-2. If a member is considered inactive for two continuous semesters, they will be removed from Massachusetts Eta Chapter of Upsilon Pi Epsilon.
+2. If a member is considered inactive for two continuous semesters, they will be removed from the Massachusetts Eta Chapter of Upsilon Pi Epsilon.

 # Bylaw V: Finances